logo for pulau-pangkor.com

 Hentian Putra.

 This bus station mainly caters East Coast Malaysia.
-Here you find coaches to Terenggau, Kelantan, Pahang etc. You will find Hentian Putra at Jalan Putra.
+Here you find coaches to Terengganu, Kelantan, Pahang etc. You will find Hentian Putra at Jalan Putra.
 It is directly opposite of the Putra World Trade Centre (PWTC).
 The nearest LRT station is PWTC station on the Star line.

 Dangers and annoyances.